 The General Partner and Developer Entities must provide a fully completed Compliance History Summary.
+The Compliance History Summary is required as part of the DCA Performance Workbook.

 In the event an Applicant fails to provide correct and complete information, DCA may request additional clarification.
 Clarifications may be utilized to decrease an Applicant's Compliance History Score, but will not be used to increase the score.